mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 At one point, we need to take a polynomial modulo x^(n-1)+x^(n-2)+...+1 = (x^n-1)/(x-1).
-We refer to this operation as modPhiN, and can be performed by taking the top coefficient, and subtracting it fall all the other coefficients.
+We refer to this operation as modPhiN, and can be performed by taking the top coefficient, and subtracting it from all the other coefficients.

 # Selecting Random Polynomials